jufab/graphql-grpc-helidon/README.md

 ## gRPC

-gRPC help you to build web services.
-It's cross-languages but this project is a Java project so... :)
+gRPC helps you to build web services.
+It's cross-language but this project is a Java project so... :)

-To define and describe service, gRPC uses a simple definition file and use protocol buffers format.
+To define and describe service, gRPC uses a simple definition file and uses protocol buffers format.

 _For more informations : https://grpc.io/_

 ### Protocol buffers

-gRPC use protocol buffers : https://developers.google.com/protocol-buffers
+gRPC uses protocol buffers : https://developers.google.com/protocol-buffers

 Protocol buffers is a language for serializing structured data.